-- Follow the directions for active monitoring, for 21 days. - Ensure you wash your hands frequently and practice respiratory etiquette. - Abstain from sexual contact for the period of your monitoring.
+- Follow the directions for active monitoring, for 21 days. - Ensure you wash your hands frequently and practice respiratory etiquette, and information can be found here. - Abstain from sexual contact for the period of your monitoring.

-You should avoid undertaking any travel, including international travel, until they are determined to no longer constitute a public health risk for others.
+You should avoid undertaking any travel, including international travel, until you are determined to no longer constitute a public health risk for others.